Wang Jin-pyng: Later political career

 On 7 March 2019, Wang announced his intention to contest the Kuomintang nomination for the 2020 Taiwan presidential election.
 He withdrew from the 2019 Kuomintang presidential primary on 6 June 2019.
 On 17 June, Wang reiterated, "I will run [for president] to the end, although it is difficult to explain how I will do that," though he would not consider leaving the Kuomintang or a vice presidential candidacy.

+In November 2024 Wang opened a think tank focusing on publishing research on achieving peace between both sides of the Taiwan Strait.
+The think tank, named the Middle Way Peace Alliance, has board members including Kuomintang Vice Chairperson Andrew Hsia, Taiwan Democracy Foundation Director Liao Ta-chi, and others.
+The think thank aims to achieve cross-stait peace, peace generally, and Great Unity.

 Personal life

-Wang's father, Wang Ko, is the man behind Wang's current family business today.

 At the age of 28, on 26 March 1969 Wang met his then-future wife Chen Tsai-lien during the anniversary celebration of Shih Chien Home Economics College at the Feng-Lin Restaurant.
 It was love at the first sight and both felt a deep connection towards one another.
 They held their engagement ceremony at Mandarina Crown Hotel.

 In 2021, Wang received Japan's Grand Cordon of the Order of the Rising Sun, for his contributions to "enhancing mutual friendship and understanding between Taiwan and Japan.".